 Wash all dirty linen at once over Downing Street parties, Tory MP urges Johnson

-Cabinet Officer Michael Ellis, who was heckled by opposition MPs, confirmed the “bring your own booze” event on May 20 2020 was being investigated.
+Cabinet Officer Michael Ellis, who was heckled by opposition MPs, confirmed the ‘bring your own booze’ event on May 20 2020 is being investigated.

 Boris Johnson must ensure “all the dirty linen” is “washed at once” in relation to allegations of Downing Street parties, a Tory former minister has urged.